Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 And finally, the result:

-{{% img1000 src="../../media/gameboy_serial/gb_printer_2017-09-02T165217.png" caption="Picture taken with a GameBoy Camera and transferred to my computer using the virtual printer" %}}
+{{% img1000 src="../../media/gameboy_serial/gb_printer_2017-09-02T165217.png" caption="Picture taken with a Game Boy Camera and transferred to my computer using the virtual printer" %}}

 To see the full source code of this project, check out the following repositories: